-EU countries, usually release the main aggregates between February and April.
-More detailed breakdowns, detailed exports/imports and household final consumption by COICOP are released usually later, in October.
+EU countries usually publish the main aggregates between February and April.
+More detailed breakdowns are reported in October.
 Fixed assets broken down by industry and product type are released after 24 months.

 At current prices, physical quantities are reported at a time in the year, and evaluated by the prices of this particular year.

-Across time, GDP value can be affected by quantities, qualities and price changes.
+Across time, GDP value can be affected by quantities and price changes.
 The drawback of this measure is that it can give the false impression that quantities have changed during the year, while in reality it was due to a change in price (or inflation).

 The constant prices (or volume) estimates on the other hand will give a better idea of the GDP volume (quantity) on the entire period.

-There are two measures of volume estimates (constant prices and chain linked estimates) usually used to compare across countries and over the time.
+Two measures of volume estimates, constant prices and chain linked estimates, are usually used to compare values across countries and over the time.

 The constant prices use the price structure of a reference year, so that it eliminates the inflation changes and allows the analyst to concentrate on the volume of production alone.
 This is why usually volume data are used for comparisons across the years.

-Chain link estimates are more accurate than constant prices because they use the previous year price structure (being closer to the prices structure of the studied year).
+Chain link estimates are more accurate than constant prices because they use the previous year price structure (and thereby being closer to the prices structure of the studied year).
 The only problem with chain link estimates is that the additivity is lost and it cannot be conceptually used on transactions presenting positive and negative data (such as stocks data).
-The chain link estimates was recommended by 93 SNA (System of National Accounts 1993).
+The chain link estimates was recommended by the System of National Accounts 2008 (SNA 2008).

 Each country has its own national reference year.
 It varies from one country to the other.
-By selecting the measure "V", users get the national reference year.
-But, for sake of comparability, OECD in its publication or under the measure "VOB" publishes all data at the same OECD reference year that is currently 2005.
+By selecting the measure "V", users receive the national reference year.
+To ascertain comparability, the measure "VOB" displays all data at the same OECD reference year, which is currently 2010.

-Referring to "Real GDP" growth is a misuse of language.
-Usually, when referring to "real" indicator/growth it is in the case of income-related indicators, for which the volume (physical quantities and prices) does not make any sense.
-In this case another deflator than the GDP one, can be used such as the domestic demand, or final consumption demand.
+Referring to "Real GDP" growth is a misuse of language: when referring to "real" indicator/growth, one usually talks about income-related indicators, for which the volume (physical quantities and prices) does not make any sense.
+In this case another deflator than the one of the GDP can be used, for instance the deflator of domestic demand or final consumption demand.

-The most important is the distinction between current and constant measures, which is being made either you are referring to real or chain linked estimates.
+The most important is the distinction between current and constant measures.
+This distinction is made by referring to real or chain linked estimates.

 National data are expressed in Euros for all member countries of the European Monetary Union (EMU).